 Proper flashing between a deck and your house before it's attached is essential.
 The wood used to build a deck should be pressure treated and then maintained with weatherproofing stains annually, depending on its product.
 If water droplets absorb into your deck surface instead of beading up, it’s time to treat again.
 And then there are termites!

-4. Are all your railings tight and secure?
+4. Your railings are not tight and secure.

 Another common thing we see is shaky or unstable deck railings.
 These are extremely dangerous, especially for stairs.
 And the height and location of railings are other important safety factors addressed in building codes.

-Stop using your deck immediately and call for an inspection or repair well before the big cookout.
-If you’re renting an apartment or live in a condo complex, ask your landlord or building supervisor when the last time any stairs, railings, decks, and balconies on the premises were inspected and ask to see those documents.
+If your notice any of these overt signs your deck is not safe, stop using it immediately and call for an inspection or repair well before the big cookout.
+If you’re renting an apartment or live in a condo complex, ask your landlord or building supervisor when the last time any stairs, railings, decks, and balconies on the premises were inspected.
+You can even ask to see those documents.

 Buying a new home with an existing deck

 If you’re in the market for a new home, ask for proof that an existing deck was permitted and built to code when negotiating the purchase.
 Also, never skip that contingent home inspection and have any deck or porch checked for maintenance and safety issues.
 You may be able to get the seller to remedy pre-existing problems before you close on the home.
 Then be sure to maintain things properly.
-And the good news is well-maintained and built-to-code deck and porches are covered under your NNINS home insurance policy.
-If you have a claim, we’re here to help!
+And the good news is that well-maintained and built-to-code decks and porches can be covered under your home insurance policy.

 We wish you a deck season marked with plenty of new outdoor memories around your home.
 Knowing your deck is in tip-top shape will give you peace of mind that your family members and friends and your times together are safe and sound!